Davina McCall health update issued after urgent brain tumour surgery

 McCall described it as a “big” tumour, 14mm wide, adding: “It needs to come out, because if it grows, it would be bad.”

-She said she was having it removed through a craniotomy, a surgical procedure to temporarily remove part of the skull, and said she is in “good spirits”.
+She said she was having it removed through a craniotomy, a surgical procedure to temporarily remove part of the skull, and that she was in “good spirits”.

 “I am in a good space, and I have all the faith in the world in my surgeon and his team, and I am handing the reins over to him.
 He knows what he’s doing.”